drminnaar/ranker/README.md

 - [Ranker]

-  > A REST API guide with and example project written in C# using .Net Core 3.1
+  > A REST API guide with and example project written in C# using .NET 5

 I've also started another project that I plan to use to demonstrate various technology concepts like REST API's.

 - [Chinook]

   > A playground for demonstrating concepts such as architecture, design, dotnet core, typescript, react, database and docker

 ### 2. Defining A Contract

 In this example, we are going to define contracts for 3 types of resources:

 - Users
 - Movies
 - Ratings